- Must visit

 Discover the best of Syracuse — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Syracuse trip today.

-Tip 18-20% at restaurants; 20%+ for great service.
-Tip bartenders USD 1-2 per drink, taxis 10-15%, hotel staff a few dollars, and round up for casual services.
+Tip 18-20% in restaurants; 20%+ for excellent service.
+Tip USD 1-2 per drink at bars, round up taxis, and tip hotel staff and delivery drivers.

 Find answers to the most common questions about traveling from East Orange, NJ to Syracuse, NY by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Syracuse, NY, this guide helps you travel smarter and with confidence.